jolespin/veba/FAQ.md

 bash veba/install/download_databases-annotate.sh /path/to/veba_database/
 ```

-You should end up with a directory with the annotation database files and placeholders for the other directories.
+You should end up with a directory with the annotation database files and placeholders for the other directories:

 ```
 |-- ACCESS_DATE